 Plan your visit to Silliman Aquatic Center

-What you want is the “Recreation Swim” (access to play structure, splashing pool, lazy river, and big slides) or “Mini Recreation Swim” (no lazy river or big water slides but plenty to do for little ones) at the George M. Silliman Community Activity Center.
+You can buy tickets to enter online and go straight to the line in the hallway to wait to be allowed in.
+What you want is “Recreation Open Swim” (access to play structure, splashing pool, lazy river, and big slides) at the George M. Silliman Community Activity Center.
 Check the hours and then double-check them here.
+Call the number below to confirm which features are operating.

 Discounts available for Newark residents and season pass holders.